 IIID.
-Mathematical Sciences At least two courses beyond algebra and trigonometry, totaling a minimum of six credits, are required.
+Mathematical Sciences At least two courses beyond algebra and trigonometry, totaling a minimum of 6 credits, are required.
+In addition, one course of at least 3 credits in computer literacy or computer programming is required.

 Computer Science Mathematics

 Statistics